LnwZaZaToon/-BlockChainPlants/README.md

 go to env and change private key in env using private key in some address in garnache

-cd backend
+cd backend -->

-npx hardhat compile
+npx hardhat compile-->

-cd scripts
+cd scripts-->

 node deploy.js